 Tips for teaching English in Sweden:

-* choose the 150-hour TESOL Level 4 online >> for Europe
+* choose the 150-hour TESOL Premier Plus for Europe

-* consider adding a 30-hour Business TESOL >> as this specialism is very much in demand
+* add a 30-hour Business TESOL at the checkout as this specialism is very much in demand

 * consider the 20-hour Teaching English Online course so you are not dependent on the local market as many of our Global English TESOL graduates do this successfully

 We suggest one of these courses for this country: